-If you're off on holiday, the chances are you're going to get close to some water, whether it's a hotel pool or the deep blue sea.
+If you're going on holiday, the chances are you'll get close to some water, whether it's a hotel pool or the deep blue sea.

 It's also likely you'll want to capture some snaps of your aquatic adventures – and most cameras won't thank you for taking them anywhere near water.